krishnaku/ec2x/README.rst

     ``ec2x rehash`` writes a file named `name_bindings` to ~/.aws and you can use it to cache the bindings created by ``ec2x local`` and source it (from .bashrc etc.) so that you have them available in your current working shell.

+If you set up an alias in your bash_profile file like so: ``alias ec2x_init='ec2x rehash && source ~/.ec2x/name_bindings'`` You can then simply run ``ec2x_init`` from your shell and this will set up your environment by updating against the current state of your EC2 instances.

 Caveats
 =======

-This is an alpha release.
+This is an alpha release suitable only for development environments.
 Currently ``rehash`` will work only the bash shell.
-Needs tests etc..
+The local install should be stable, but the docker install is a work in progress.
+Several key workflows such as SSH dont really translate well to running inside a container at the moment.
 Tested mainly against my dev environment which has about 5 instances, not optimized for large installs.
 In general, Caveat Emptor.